evhub/bbopt/README.md

 ## Installation

-To get going with BBopt, just install it with
+To get going with BBopt, simply install it with
 ```
 pip install bbopt
 ```